 Printable pattern here – – > DIY Reusable Grocery Bag Pattern

-or you can use the green “Print Friendly” button at the end of the post.
+or you can use the green “Print” button by the social media sharing buttons.

 1 Yard of Oly Fun Fabric (I was actually able to get 2 bags from a yard)